ReneOlsthoorn/Ground/README.md

 ### Choosing a template
 With the special `#template` directive, the programmer can choose a generation template.
 The default is `console`.
 See the directory Templates for the console.fasm template.
 Use the `sdl3` template for SDL3 applications without a console window.
-A lot of functions are shared between the console.fasm and sdl3.fasm templates.
+A lot of functions are shared between the console.fasm, sdl3.fasm and raylib.fasm templates.

 ### include a library
 With the `#library` directive, you can include a library.
 For instance `#library user32 user32.dll` does 3 things: